simpleralternative/go-shared/stream/README.md

 Data exchanged with a transforming process requires a Result type for error checking.
 Check the tests for examples.

+### batching
+Many iterative workloads can have improved performance by batching the data.

 ## the argument AGAINST channels
 Channels and goroutines are not free.
 Go's compile time call-site inlining makes simple loops increadibly fast.
 You might be able to do 10_000_000_000 iterations